melonproject-archive/documentation/chapters/fund/fees.md

 Performance Fees accrue over time with performance, but can only be harvested after regular, pre-determined points in time.
 This period is referred to as the Measurement Period and is decided by the fund manager and configured at fund set up.

-Performance is assessed at the end of the Measurement Period by comparing the fund's Net Asset Value (NAV) to the fund's current high-water mark (HWM).
+Performance is assessed at the end of the Measurement Period by comparing the fund's current share price net of Management Fees to the fund's current high-water mark (HWM).

-The HWM represents the highest share NAV which the Melon fund has historically achieved _at a Measurement Period ending time_.
-More clearly, it is not a fund all-time-high, but rather the maximum share NAV of all Measurement Period end snapshots.
+The HWM represents the highest share valuation which the Melon fund has historically achieved _at a Measurement Period ending time_.
+More clearly, it is not a fund all-time-high, but rather the maximum share valuation of all Measurement Period-end snapshot valuations.

 If the difference to the HWM is positive, performance has been achieved and a Performance Fee is due to the fund manager.
 This calculation is straightforward and is the aforementioned difference multiplied by the Performance Fee rate.
 The Performance Fee is _not_ an annualized fee rate.